Explore

 This Woman’s Mediocre Work

 Upon hearing the song Deeper Understanding I could not believe just how ahead of its time it was; a song from 1989 about people not only being addicted but having relationships with computers.
-I wonder if this song if any way helped inspire the movie Her.
-Even the music video for the Director’s Cut version in 2011 is reminiscent of Her.
+I wonder if this song in any way helped inspire the 2013 movie Her; even the music video for the Director’s Cut version in 2011 is reminiscent of Her.
 By comparison, what could you do on a computer in 1989 that you would be spending hours on it?
 Is she predicting the invention of the World Wide Web?
-Also take the lyric “But I was lonely, I was lost, without my little black box, I pick my phone and execute”.
+Likewise, take the lyric “But I was lonely, I was lost, without my little black box, I pick my phone and execute”.
 Did she just describe an IPhone?
-Man screw Nostradamus, Kate Bush is where it’s at.
+Man, screw Nostradamus, Kate Bush is where it’s at.
 This is one of two Kate Bush songs which speak to me the most, the other being Sat In Your Lap.

 0 comments, Reply to this entry